How to Incorporate a Limited Sirket (LS) in Turkey

 - The minimum share value should be TL 25 or multiples thereof (approximately €50).

-- Setting up a Turkish LS will cost £4200; this covers all duties, taxes and professional fees including, but not limited to:
+Our Turkish LS incorporation fee covers all duties, taxes and professional fees including, but not limited to:

 - Drafting and Notarisation of Certificate of Incorporation (Articles of Association)